 Roadside Sign posts and Street Names

 British roads were not well sign posted, the Romans had installed mile stones beside their roads indicating the distance to the next settlement and a law of 1697 made provision for erecting 'guide posts' at junctions of the 'London 6 miles' variety.
-The Turnpike Act of 1773 established a network of toll roads in Britain (the tolls being used to pay for maintenance) and these were required to have both milestones and guidepost signs on them (the milestones were originally made of stone but later changed to of cast iron, painted white often with the markings picked out in black).
+The Turnpike Act of 1773 established a network of toll roads in Britain (the tolls being used to pay for maintenance) and these were required to have both milestones and guidepost signs on them (the milestones were originally made of stone but later changed to of cast iron and painted white).

 The turnpikes fell from favour and began to wind themselves up in the early nineteenth century and in 1889 the County Councils were given responsibility for road maintenance.
 They took pride in this responsibility and erected cast iron sign posts, usually painted black and white, replacing the haphazard system of wooden 'guide posts' erected following the 1697 statute.
 In 1921 the government issued guidelines on the design of these signs (technically 'finger posts' but sometimes called guide posts) as part of their drive to build up a strategic road network.
 This laid down that the arms of the post were to be painted white and the lettering was to be three inches (7.5cm) high in black.
 One common feature of these cast iron signs was a circular plate or ring on the top carrying the council's name.
 Not all councils used the circle, Somerset County Council adopted a flat pyramid on the top with the letters S C C cast into each face and there may have been other designs.
 I believe most top marks were circular but it would be best to try and find a signpost or photograph of same in the intended area of the model just to confirm this point.
 These signposts are often not very tall, some examples (particularly those sitting on a grass 'island' at junctions) were sometimes no more than six feet tall, those mounted on pavements were taller, the actual arms being something over six feet high to allow people to pass safely underneath.